gregorwolf/SAP-NPM-API-collection/apis/hdi-dynamic-deploy/README.md

 This GUID can be used to query the status of the deployment by sending a GET request to `http(s)://<hostname>:<port>/v1/status/:guid` - if the deployment is still running, the response just contains a `status` property.
 If the deployment is finished, the usual response is returned - in conjunction with the `status` property.

+Since version 2.5.0 of the dynamic deployer there is a forth way to trigger a deployment by sending a HTTP POST request to the url `http(s)://<hostname>:<port>/v1/deploy/async`.
+The request body is same as for `http(s)://<hostname>:<port>/v1/deploy/`.
+But instead of waiting until the deployment is done and then returning the results, a GUID is returned.

 ## How to use it in a multi-target application